movementlabsxyz/movement-docs/docs/general/TestNet/node_level_architecture.md

 The DA light node is a standalone service which performs these categories of operations:

-1. Write: the light node sequences the signed blobs in an ordered mempool to periodically write them to the data availability layer.
+1. Write: the light node sequences the signed proto-blocks submitted by authorized nodes in a locally ordered mempool to periodically write them, sequenced in L2 blocks, to the data availability layer.
-1. Read: the light node reads the blobs from the data availability layer and verifies them against its verification parameters, currently by verifying a trusted signature.
+2. Read: the light node reads the blobs from the data availability layer and verifies them against its verification parameters, currently by verifying a trusted signature.
-1. Parameter update (to be implemented): updates parameters of verification, blob data format, and the DA namespace.
+3. Parameter update (to be implemented): updates parameters of verification, blob data format, and the DA namespace.

 The DA light node provides access to these operation via a gRPC API.

-!!! . do you mean sequences (=orders?) signed transactions? afaiu the sequencing of blobs (i.e. the ordering of blobs) happens on the DA ?
-!!! . where does the ordering of transactions into blobs happen  - at the full node level or at the DA light node level?
-!!! . is this the local mempool or a distributed mempool?
-!!! . how are signed blobs are created? does the light node collect transactions and create a blob from these?
-!!! . signed by the light node?

 ### Archival node